shiraleeana/glamkit-eventtools/README.rst

 Glamkit-events
 ==============

 An event management application designed for the GLAM (Galleries, Libraries, Museums and Archives) sector.
-It is a fork of the popular glamkit-schedule app.
+It is a fork of the popular django-schedule app.

 Features: